Train routes: Click for larger map |

 -

-Option 3, you can book the deluxe sleeper at the Watania Sleeping Trains website, see the advice in the How to buy tickets section above.
+Option 1, book the sleeper trains at the Watania Sleeping Trains website or use the Ernst app, see the how to buy tickets section.

 They're not as time-effective as the overnight sleeper of course, but the daytime air-conditioned express trains are safe, comfortable and incredibly cheap - and best of all, the journey is an insight into Egyptian life.
 It's a pleasant ride along the Nile Valley, past palm trees, feluccas, camels and fellahin working in the fields.
 You will see how the Nile makes a small strip of land green either side of the river before the desert resumes.
 See the traveller's report below about a journey on these daytime Upper Egypt trains.